 Haass and Reiss were successful, according to these scholars, because they each had significant autonomy within the State Department.
 Each had substantial foreign policy experience, but neither had a strong interest in Irish politics prior to their appointments.
-They engaged with the unionist parties and showed coercion toward the Irish republicans.
-The Special Envoys, as a result, were seen as less partisan to Sinn Féin and the Provisional IRA than the Clinton administration, which had engaged Irish republicans in the mid-1990s peace talks.
+They engaged with the unionist parties and coerced the Irish republicans.
+The special envoys, as a result, were seen as less partisan to Sinn Féin and the Provisional IRA than the Clinton administration, which had engaged the Irish republicans in the mid-1990s peace talks.

 This problem of perception has already re-emerged in the present.
 A Congressional delegation recently traveled to Belgium, Ireland, and the United Kingdom to encourage London and Brussels to reach an agreement on the protocol.
 Although the delegation met with all political parties in Northern Ireland, the DUP, in response, accused the delegation of failing to understand unionist concerns, implying that the United States is partisan to Sinn Féin.
 The DUP’s main argument is that the European Union is imposing trade rules on Northern Ireland without any accountability or input from members of the legislative assembly (MLAs).
 According to unionists, the agreement fails to account for concern from one of the political communities in Northern Ireland, undercutting the cross-community spirit of the Good Friday Agreement.

-Ryan Conner is a research assistant at Georgetown University’s Institute for the Study of Diplomacy and an M.A. student in European Studies in the Walsh School of Foreign Service.
-Since starting his graduate work, he has interned at the Washington Ireland Program and the U.S. State Department.
+Ryan Conner is a research and editorial assistant at Georgetown University’s Institute for the Study of Diplomacy and an M.A. student in European Studies in the School of Foreign Service.
+He has completed internships at the Washington Ireland Program and the U.S. State Department.
 Ryan has also conducted independent research about Northern Ireland with support from Georgetown’s Global Irish Studies Initiative.
 He writes in a personal capacity.

 Read more from The Diplomatic Pouch about the Biden administration’s diplomatic practice: